Announcements :

 Mihi Whakatau

-On the first Friday of 2024 school year, we warmly welcomed new students and staff to MWPS with a traditional Māori welcome called a mihi whakatau.
+On the first Friday of the 2024 school year, we warmly welcomed new students and staff to MWPS with a traditional Māori welcome called a mihi whakatau.
 A mihi whakatau is a form of welcome similar to a pōwhiri, but less formal.

 A big MWPS welcome to our new families!
 We’re thrilled you picked MWPS for your kids and whānau.